AniGEA/deep-learning-challenge/README.md

 # Report on the Neural Network Model

+## Background
+The nonprofit foundation Alphabet Soup aims to enhance its funding process by identifying applicants with the highest likelihood of success.
+To achieve this, we developed a binary classification model using machine learning and neural networks.
+The dataset provided contains over 34,000 entries of organizations that have applied for funding from Alphabet Soup.
+Each entry includes various metadata columns, such as:

+EIN and NAME: Identification columns
+APPLICATION_TYPE: Type of Alphabet Soup application
+AFFILIATION: Sector of industry affiliation
+CLASSIFICATION: Government organization classification
+USE_CASE: Purpose of funding
+ORGANIZATION: Type of organization
+STATUS: Active status of the application
+INCOME_AMT: Income classification
+SPECIAL_CONSIDERATIONS: Special considerations for the application
+ASK_AMT: Amount of funding requested
-## Overview of the Analysis
+IS_SUCCESSFUL: Indicator of whether the funding was used effectively Overview of the Analysis
-The purpose of this analysis was to develop a deep learning model to classify application success for the Alphabet Soup dataset.
-The goal was to achieve a high accuracy in predicting whether an application would be successful based on various features.
-This involved preprocessing the data, creating and training several neural network models, and evaluating their performance to find the best solution.
+The objective of this analysis was to develop a deep learning model capable of predicting the success of funding applications.
+The focus was on preprocessing the data, building and training a neural network, and evaluating its performance to ensure it meets the desired accuracy benchmark.

 ## Results
 ### Data Preprocessing
-Target Variable(s): The target variable for the model is IS_SUCCESSFUL, which indicates whether an application was successful (1) or not (0).
++ **Target Variable(s):** The target variable is IS_SUCCESSFUL, which indicates whether an application was successful (1) or not (0).
-Feature Variable(s): The features for the model are the remaining columns in the dataset, excluding IS_SUCCESSFUL.
-These features include various characteristics and metrics of the applications.
-Variables to Remove: Any columns that are neither targets nor features should be removed.
-In this case, APPLICATION_ID was removed as it is an identifier and does not contribute to the model’s predictive capability.
++ **Feature Variable(s):** Features include all columns except IS_SUCCESSFUL, specifically after dropping non-beneficial columns like EIN and NAME.
++ **Variables to Remove:** Columns such as EIN and NAME were removed as they are identifiers and not useful for predictive modeling.

-Compiling, Training, and Evaluating the Model Different models were applied to achieve the desired accuracy percentage; however, the highest achieved was 73%.
+## Compiling, Training, and Evaluating the Model
+Different models were applied to achieve the desired accuracy percentage; however, the highest achieved was 73%.
 Despite adjustments, the model's accuracy improved slightly but remained below the target of 75%.

 **First Try**